morfioce/asynch-js/PITCHME.md

 #### A Promise is
 #### an object that may produce a single value some time in the future,
-#### either a resolved value or a reason why the promise could could not be resolved.
+#### either a resolved value or a reason why the promise could could not be resolved

 ---